PSHE

 RSE

-From September 2020, all schools will be required to teach RSE to pupils from the age of four onward, although primary-aged children will be taught relationships education only.
+From September 2020, all schools have been required to teach RSE to pupils from the age of four onward, although primary-aged children will be taught relationships education only.
 Schools will need to have a clear RSE curriculum in place, which is planned and outlined according to government criteria.

-The leadership team have re-design of the whole curriculum, particularly focusing on RSE and ensuring this provides pupils with support as they move onto the next part of their education.
+The leadership team have re-designed the curriculum, particularly focusing on RSE and ensuring this provides pupils with support as they move onto the next part of their education.

 We will ensure PSHE/RSE lessons are subject to the same expectations as other subjects in relation to the achievement of pupils and the quality of teaching.
 We aim to prepare children for the next stages of life.